 The Master of Science (MS) in Materials Science and Engineering is available in either a thesis or a non-thesis program.

 - Electronic Materials

 Prospective students must satisfy all university admission requirements as well as the specific program requirements.
 Meeting the minimum requirements does not guarantee admission into the program.

 FIU and the College of Engineering and Computing offer a variety of fellowships, assistantships, and scholarships to qualified domestic and international students.
 The amounts of these awards vary depending on the type of award, but they may provide full tuition and a monthly stipend.

 The program is available in both a thesis and a non-thesis option.
-Thesis students shall complete a minimum of 24 semester credit hours of course work, plus 6 semester credit hours of Master’s Thesis Research, as well as a Graduate Seminar.
-Non-thesis students shall complete a minimum of 27 semester credit hours of graduate course work, one semester of Graduate Seminar, and a 3 credit graduate project.
+Thesis students complete a minimum of 24 semester credit hours of course work, plus six semester credits of Master’s Thesis Research, as well as a Graduate Seminar.
+Non-thesis students shall complete a minimum of 27 semester credits of graduate course work, one semester of Graduate Seminar, and a three-credit graduate project.
 All students are required to pass a comprehensive final examination.